Martha Hill (skier)

 Martha Hill is an American para-alpine skier.
 She represented the United States at the 1984 Winter Paralympics and at the 1988 Winter Paralympics in alpine skiing.

 Career

 At the 1984 Winter Paralympics, she finished fourth in downhill, fifth in super combined, and sixth, both in slalom, and giant slalom.

 At the 1988 Winter Paralympics, she won the silver medals in the Women's Downhill LW2 event and in the Women's Slalom LW2 event.

 She also competed in disabled skiing, a demonstration sport at the 1988 Winter Olympics.

 Personal life

 Hill is the mother of Stacy Gaskill who represented the United States at the 2022 Winter Olympics held in Beijing, China.
+She was also in the 1988 documentary 'The Second Voyage of the Mimi'.